alcides/GeneticEngine/Readme.md

 The Value class corresponds to a literal scalar, like 3.4 or 3.2.
 ScalarVar corresponds to the features that are scalar values, which we know from the dataset that are columns at indices 0 and 1.
 Columns at indices 2 and 3 are vectorial, so we create another tree node that extends the Vectorial class.

 We use the `dataclass` decorator to have automatic constructors, based on the properties of the class.
 The `Annotated` type allows to refine the type of base types (like `int`) with what we call MetaHandlers, which restrict the generation of random values.
 In this case we are using `IntRange` to restrict the possible values of index.
-We will talk more about metahandlers later.
+We will talk more about metahandlers [here](geneticengine/metahandlers/).

 We now move to the non-terminals: